iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 [[include:WorkspaceExamples.GetMergedSettings]]
 ```

 Now, as expected, "landscapePro/flora/shrubDbs" is no longer `undefined`.
 The value of "landscapePro/ui/defaultTool" has been overwritten with the value specified by the new dictionary.
 And the "landscapePro/ui/availableTools" array now has the merged contents of the arrays defined in *both* dictionaries.
 What rules determine how the value of a setting is resolved when multiple dictionaries provide a value for it?

-The answer lies in the dictionaries' [SettingsPriority]($backend)s and in the [SettingSchema]($backend) that defines the array property.
+The answer lies in the dictionaries' [SettingsPriority]($backend)s.

+## Settings priorities

 Configurations are often layered: an application may ship with built-in default settings, that an administrator may selectively override for all users of the application.
 Beyond that, additional configuration may be needed on a per-organization, per-iTwin, and/or per-iModel level.
-[SettingsPriority]($backend) define which dictionaries' settings take precedence over others - the dictionary with the highest priority wins.
+[SettingsPriority]($backend) define which dictionaries' settings take precedence over others - the dictionary with the highest priority overrides any other dictionaries that provide a value for a given setting.

 A [SettingsPriority]($backend) is just a number, but specific values carry semantics:
 - [SettingsPriority.defaults]($backend) describes settings from settings dictionaries loaded from files automatically at the start of a session.